Chatham Savannah Authority for the Homeless (CSAH) Mission: To lead the effort to build and sustain community practices to eliminate homelessness.

 The location at 75 Dundee is on the site of a former Cotton Mill.
-A homeless camp has been on the site for decades.
-We anticipate being able to build up to 72 homes on the site over 5+ years.
+A homeless camp had been on the site for decades.
+We anticipate building 72 homes on the site over 5 years.
 Our Tiny Homes are 16x8 (128 square feet).
+The four Americans with Disabilities (ADA) compliant units are 18x8 (144 square feet).
 They are well built homes with exterior cladding in cement board and a metal roof.
-If you drive by to see the model you will notice we have selected white and red exterior paint for the first 12 home village for veterans.
-The interior of the unit is tongue and grove pine on walls and ceiling (11 feet, 4 inch celing height), has two windows, an entrance door with six light panels, a small kitchen with microwave, refrigerator and hotplate, a bathroom with shower and a single bed that works as a sofa during the day.
+If you drive by to see the model you will notice we have selected white and red exterior paint for the model.
+The interior of the unit is tongue and grove pine on walls and ceiling (11 feet, 4 inch celing height), it has two windows, an entrance door with six light panels, a small kitchen with microwave, refrigerator and hotplate, a bathroom with shower and a single bed that works as a sofa during the day.
 The floors are ceramic tile and there is plenty of storage under the bed.
 Broader community enhancements will include outdoor tables, grills and gardens.
 Plans are also in place for a small chapel on the site.

-The materials cost for each Tiny House is $7,000.
-The total project cost is $1.7 million (land, clubhouses, all units, site preparation).
-This total cost, divided by 72 units reveals a total cost per housing unit at $23,611.
+The materials cost for each Tiny House is $10,000.
+The total project cost is $1.7 million (land, 3 clubhouses, 72 homes, site preparation).
+This total cost, divided by 72 units reveals a cost per housing unit at $23,611.
 This is incredibly affordable housing and we are proud to show what can be done with creative, alternative approaches to housing development.

 We hope that individuals and groups will want to raise funds to support the building of one or more units.
 The nonprofit HBI is coordinating the build of the first village of twelve units thereby keeping our costs low.
 They also built the model with materials cost contributed by an anonymous donor.
-We are securing a partner to build the ADA compliant unit for the first village.
 Architect and Artist Bede VanDyke has put in many hours in the design of the Tiny House and most recently in the development of the site plan.
 Housing Developer Gary Wiggin has provided project leadership and supported our efforts to build housing development competence and expertise.
-This project is only possible due to the wilingness of many to give of their time, expertise and financial gifts.
+This project is only possible due to the willingness of many to give of their time, expertise and financial gifts.

 Housing is a basic need most of us take for granted.
 Without housing, a person's ability to build a sustainable existence is severly compromised.
 We are proud to embrace Housing First and provide very low cost very affordable permanent housing for those most in need.